Sign up to receive exclusive monthly wealthtech insights and interviews from our Chief Growth Officer, Jack Sharry. SIGN UP NOW

 Contributions to Tax-Efficient Accounts

-Account Diversification Among the Unified Managed Household
+Account Diversification Within the Unified Managed Household

 Make Investments Tax-Efficient From The Start

-Use Asset Location as a Strategy
+Using Asset Location as a Strategy

 Use Tax-Loss Harvesting to Offset Gains

 One of the best strategies that an advisor can do for clients is tax-loss harvesting to offset the gains made from selling securities.
 It helps to reduce the taxable income from that sale by selling other securities at a loss.
 Some specifics should be considered when using this strategy.
 It is important to avoid wash sales when selling to harvest losses.
 Advisors need to overcommunicate with clients when they’re executing this to make sure they’re not purchasing a similar stock for a certain period of time.
-If they do, the wash sale is null-in-void and they will still have to pay taxes on their initial gains.
+If they do, the wash sale is null-and-void and they will still have to pay taxes on their initial gains.
 If losses exceed the gains, they can be carried over into future tax years.

 Why Are Tax-Efficient Strategies Important?

-It is also important for your advisors and their clients to understand the changes that get made to retirement and investment legalities.
 For example, the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019 was passed by Congress and took effect for the 2020 fiscal year.

 The SECURE Act of 2019 changed the way that traditional IRA contributions can be made.
 Now investors of any age can make contributions to these accounts and get a tax deduction.
 There was an age limit for IRA contributions before this was passed, and now there is none.

-In previous years, those who waited to take distributions were required to take minimum distributions automatically at age 70 ½.
+In previous years, those who waited to take distributions were required to take minimum distributions (RMDs) automatically at age 70 ½.
 The SECURE Act increased the minimum distribution age to 72, allowing account holders to wait longer before taking the required withdrawals.

 How a Firm’s Advisors Should Approach Their Clients About Tax Efficiency

-Being tax-smart means looking at all of the elements that determine the client’s tax bill, not just earned income.
+Being tax-smart means looking at all of the elements that determine a client’s tax bill, not just earned income.
 Investment taxes are the single biggest drag on a portfolio’s returns.
 Setting this investment strategy up early on helps to achieve the best possible outcome for each client, tailored to their individual investment goals.

 Most clients don’t realize that they are an active part of the tax-efficient investing process.
 Utilizing strategies that reduce the tax burden and optimize the investment strategy will help produce the best possible investment outcome for clients AND advisors.
 After all, it’s what is left after taxes that matters most for the client.
 But more money in the portfolio means more revenue for the advisor.
 And that’s a win-win.

-“I can increase your after-tax returns by $150,000 over ten years” is much better than “I’m going to do everything I can to help you avoid investment taxes”.
+“I can increase your after-tax returns by $150,000 over ten years” is much better than “I’m going to do everything I can to help you avoid investment taxes.”
 This approach increases the trust between advisor and investor, creating long-lasting relationships.

 Keeping Clients Happy with Tax Efficiency and Technology

-Tax efficiency and technology essentially go hand-in-hand, especially for advisors.
+Tax efficiency and technology go hand-in-hand, especially for advisors.
 Traditionally the technology that advisors had access to only handled one account at a time, making it almost impossible to efficiently coordinate assets across a household.

-The more retirement income an advisor can generate, the happier investment clients are going to be.
+The more retirement income an advisor can generate, the happier their investment clients are going to be.
 If it becomes necessary for a client to make a withdrawal unexpectedly, they would hope that it will be done in the most tax-efficient way and as quickly as possible.
 There are some circumstances when they can’t wait days or weeks for their advisor to come up with the right strategy for taking a withdrawal.
 Technology can execute this in seconds.

-LifeYield is a proprietary technology platform that automates everything tax for firms and their advisors, making it possible for advisors to handle client portfolios with 0 margin for error.
+SEI LifeYield is a proprietary technology platform that automates everything tax related for firms and their advisors, making it possible for advisors to handle client portfolios with 0 margin for error.
 The technology covers a variety of areas, including tax-efficient asset location, multi-account withdrawals, rebalancing, and tax harvesting.
-When used together, LifeYield APIs help firms take wealth management to the household level.
+When used together, SEI LifeYield APIs help firms take wealth management to the household level.

-The score ranges from 0 to 100, with a 53 being the average score across all portfolios using LifeYield technology.
+The score ranges from 0 to 100, with 53 being the average score across all portfolios using SEI LifeYield technology.
 The number is indicative of the tax efficiency of the entire household and provides firms and advisors with a step-by-step blueprint to improve that score.

-The LifeYield Technology Library
+The SEI LifeYield Technology Library

 Asset Location

-LifeYield’s asset location technology reduces drag across the household portfolio and quantifies the benefit in dollars.
+SEI LifeYield’s asset location technology reduces drag across the household portfolio and quantifies the benefit in dollars.
 Tax efficiency can be instantly improved thanks to the proprietary algorithm scanning all accounts and pinpointing the tax-smart location for every asset (in seconds).

 The asset location score baked into the algorithm enables your firm to measure the household’s current efficiency and gives you a blueprint for improving it.

 The best part?
 Asset location can be implemented without replacing your firm’s current technology.
-LifeYield can run alongside it, enhancing the experience without costly changes to the existing tech stack.
+SEI LifeYield can run alongside it, enhancing the experience without costly changes to the existing tech stack.

 Multi-Account Rebalancing

 Traditional rebalancing looks at each account within a portfolio individually.
-LifeYield makes it possible to rebalance at the household level, which has not been possible until now.
+SEI LifeYield makes it possible to rebalance at the household level, which has not been possible until now.
 Especially after taking a withdrawal, many advisors and clients can benefit from automatically rebalancing a portfolio while minimizing drift from the household allocation.

 After the withdrawal has been executed, there will often be some drift and a rebalance will be necessary.
 Rebalancing in this situation is complex and intricate.
 You want it to be tax-efficient, you want to make sure to avoid wash sales, and you want to look for opportunities to harvest losses – all at the same time.